modmoto/MicrowaveCommandline/README.md

 - [X] @Load Syntax to load other domain classes when they are used in a method.
 - [X] Async Hooks with Hangfire.
 - [X] @OnChild Notation for domain classes react to child actions.
 - [ ] Querry Class to make api more flexible and introduce CQRS
+- [ ] @LoadReadModel to load extra data in commands, that do not come from api
 - [ ] Cron Notation for Async Hooks.
 - [ ] Retry counter and escape mechanism for async hooks
 - [ ] Add Grapqhl endpoint for being able to do useful filtering besides id